What is Python?What is Python, and what can it do?

 If Python interests you, you can take that curiosity in many directions.
 The sky’s the limit because you can find Python code just about anywhere.
 To start, you can get a grounding in the fundamentals of the Python language by taking our Learn Python 3 course.
 Once you know the basics of Python, you can focus on some specialties.

-If you’re already familiar with Python and want to learn how to use it for web development, we’ll teach you how to build Python web apps with Flask.
+If you’re already familiar with Python and want to learn how to use it to build web apps, check out our web development courses like Build Python Web Apps With Flask.
 Flask will make it easy to create a full-featured web application quickly and easily.

 More interested in data science?
 No problem.
-We’ll show you how to analyze data for insights that’ll help your business in courses like Analyze Data with Python and Analyze Financial Data with Python.
+We’ll show you how to analyze data for insights that’ll help your business in our data science courses like Analyze Data with Python and Analyze Financial Data with Python.

 Lastly, to take your Python web application and machine learning skills even further, try building a chatbot with Python.
 This course will teach you how to create interactive chatbots that teach themselves how to carry on conversations with people using artificial intelligence.